 Renting Property in Malta

-The rental of immovable property is generally considered exempt without credit, meaning that no VAT is chargeable on the lease of such property.
-Consequently, the lessor will not be able to claim any VAT on expenses incurred in maintaining such property.
+The rental of immovable property is generally considered exempt without credit, meaning that no VAT is chargeable on the lease of such property and .
+Consequently, the lessor would will not be able to claim any VAT on expenses incurred in maintaining such property.
 Similarly, no VAT applies to the transfer of immovable property.

-Exceptions to this general rule, however, do exist, where certain property leasing can be considered to be a vatable supply with credit.
-In such case, the taxable person will be obliged to charge VAT according to the applicable rate and will be able to claim VAT on the expenses incurred in its upkeep and which are directly related to the leasing of the property.
-These exceptions, amongst others, include:
+However, exceptions to this general rule do exist.
+Certain property leasing can be considered a vatable supply with credit.
+In such a case, the taxable person will be obliged to charge VAT according to the applicable rate.
+They will be able to claim VAT on the expenses incurred in its upkeep and directly related to the leasing of the property.

 - Letting of immovable property by a limited liability company to another Article 10 tax-registered person where the property being leased is used for the economic activity of that registered person.
 VAT chargeable on such a transaction will be 18%.

 Another means to attract foreigners to invest in real estate in Malta is the highly attractive tax rates.
 Should one decide to sell the property, the tax rates are imposed on the person transferring the property to the new buyer at the time of transfer.
 In this regard, 'transfer' includes any assignment or cession of any rights over the property.